 Consistent.
-As the first project of its type within the County, the Project includes up to 450 MW of battery storage.
+As the first project of its type within the County, the Project will be part of the previously approved project that includes up to 450 MW of battery storage.

 RE Goal 4: The County will establish a new era of sustainable energy production and consumption in the context of sound resource conservation and renewable energy development practices that reduce greenhouse gases and dependency on fossil fuels.